nasa-gibs/worldview/config/default/common/config/metadata/stories/worldview_intro/step001.md

-<h1>Overview</h1>
+<h2>Overview</h2>
-<p>NASA's Worldview provides the capability to interactively browse over 900 global, full-resolution satellite imagery layers and then download the underlying data.
-Many of these layers are updated within three hours of satellite observation, essentially showing the entire Earth as it looks "right now".
-Here's a quick tour of Worldview's features and functionality.
-Click on the pulsing red dot in the upper left corner to start.</p>
+<p>Discover and learn how to use NASA Worldview's tools and features!
+This first step will explore the basic features.
+Start by clicking on the pulsing red dot in the upper left corner and follow the tour around the map.
+When you are done, select the next step to learn more!
+Use Esc on your keyboard to exit the tour at any time.</p>